b-yond-infinite-network/amaze-us/uiux/challenge-1/README.old.md

 ### To do
 *   Pass apikey via configuration
 *   Unit tests
-*   Transitions
+*   UI Transitions

 ### Nice to have
-*   Connect to Spotify API
 *   Routing
 *   Get artist image from somewhere?
+*   A fluid node visualization